The Elle dress from La Maison Victor - 01/02 - 2021

 • 92 and 146cm for the hip circumference

-You can also mix different sizes (for the top and bottom of the dress) by tracing the pattern, in order to adapt it to your measurements.
+You can also mix sizes (for the top and bottom of the dress) by tracing the pattern, in order to adapt it to your measurements.

 For my part, I cut it in size 34.

-• sleeve assembly
+• attaching the sleeve

-• collar assembly (without collar stand)
+• attaching the collar (without collar stand)

-• assembly of the facing
+• assembling the facing

 • making hems